Ellagic acid

 Ellagic acid is a polyphenol found in numerous fruits and vegetables.
 It is the dilactone of hexahydroxydiphenic acid.

 Name

 The name comes from the French term acide ellagique, from the word galle spelled backward because it can be obtained from noix de galle (galls), and to distinguish it from acide gallique (gallic acid).
-The molecular structure resembles to that of two gallic acid molecules being assembled "head to tail" and bound together by a C–C bond (as in biphenyl, or in diphenic acid) and two lactone links (cyclic carboxylic esters).
+The molecular structure resembles that of two gallic acid molecules being assembled "head to tail" and bound together by a C–C bond (as in biphenyl, or in diphenic acid) and two lactone links (cyclic carboxylic esters).

 Metabolism

 Biosynthesis

 Plants produce ellagic acid from hydrolysis of tannins such as ellagitannin and geraniin.

 Biodegradation

 Urolithins are gut flora human metabolites of dietary ellagic acid derivatives.
 Ellagic acid has low bioavailability, with 90% remaining unabsorbed from the intestines until metabolized by microflora to the more bioavailable urolithins.

 History

 Ellagic acid was first discovered by chemist Henri Braconnot in 1831.
 Maximilian Nierenstein prepared this substance from algarobilla, dividivi, oak bark, pomegranate, myrabolams, and valonea in 1905.
 He also suggested its formation from galloyl-glycine by Penicillium in 1915.
 Julius Löwe was the first person to synthesize ellagic acid by heating gallic acid with arsenic acid or silver oxide.